PetyaKatsarova/born2broot_42/README.md

 Click Network then Adapter 1 then Advanced and then click on Port Forwarding Change the Host Port and Guest Port to 4242
-Then head back to your Virtual Machine
+Then head back to your Virtual Machine sudo systemctl restart ssh to restart your SSH Server sudo service sshd status to check your SSH Status
-Type sudo systemctl restart ssh to restart your SSH Server Type sudo service sshd status to check your SSH Status Open an iTerm and type the following ssh your_username@127.0.0.1 -p 4242 In case an error occurs, then type rm ~/.ssh/known_hosts in your iTerm and then retype ssh your_username@127.0.0.1 -p 4242 Lastly type exit to quit your SSH iTerm Connection
+Open an iTerm and type the following ssh your_username@127.0.0.1 -p 4242 In case an error occurs, then type rm ~/.ssh/known_hosts in your iTerm and then retype ssh your_username@127.0.0.1 -p 4242 Lastly type exit to quit your SSH iTerm Connection